-In terms of local equity sectors, we remain concerned about the significant growth SA Consumer Goods and Consumer Services have seen, returning 19.4% and 20.5% per year, respectively, since December 2005, excluding dividends.
+In terms of local equity sectors, we remain concerned about the significant growth SA Consumer Goods and Consumer Services have seen, returning 20.1% and 19.3 % per year, respectively, since December 2005, excluding dividends.
+Similar returns were generated by the Health Care and Technology sectors.
 We do not believe this is sustainable.
-Financials and Industrials have returned much more modest growth rates of 6.7% and 10.5%.
-Over the same period, the Namibian CPI grew by 6.8% per annum.
-Basic Materials that have grown by a meagre 6.3% per year since the beginning of 2006, should also offer some buying opportunities although as a sector we do not foresee it showing any significant recovery in the medium term.
+Financials and Industrials have returned much more modest growth rates of 6.8% and 10.7%.
+Over the same period, the Namibian CPI grew by 6.9% per annum.
+Basic Materials that have grown by a meagre 7.2% per year since the beginning of 2006, should also offer some buying opportunities although as a sector we do not foresee it showing any significant recovery in the medium term.

-We believe an assertive balanced portfolio with an overweight in equities neutral property and underweight bonds and cash should be appropriate under current circumstances.
+We believe an assertive balanced portfolio with an overweight in equities, neutral property and underweight bonds and cash should be appropriate under current circumstances.
 A high foreign equity exposure to particularly Eurozone countries where markets experienced a dramatic decline as the result of negative investor sentiment, is our call for the next year.